W2XMN: History

 Armstrong was already a well known radio inventor when he developed "wide-band frequency modulation" (FM) technology in the early 1930s, which he considered to be such a superior approach to radio transmissions that it would soon make existing "amplitude modulation" (AM) broadcasting stations obsolete.
 He initially sought the support of the largest U.S. radio company at the time, the Radio Corporation of America (RCA), and quietly made some developmental transmissions from that company's testing site at the Empire State Building in New York City.
 RCA eventually decided that it was not interested in FM, instead concentrating on television development, and asked Armstrong to remove his equipment.

 Without RCA's support Armstrong faced a more difficult task in promoting FM, and began to recruit smaller electronics firms as allies.
 In addition, Armstrong was independently wealthy due to revenue from sales of his earlier patents, and could afford to spend large sums promoting FM himself.
 Because of the high transmitting frequencies in use, which tended to limit station ranges to "line-of-sight" distances, it was important to have signals broadcast from as high a point as possible.
-Armstrong arranged for the construction of a distinctive tower with three large cross-arms, located atop the Alpine, New Jersey Palisades overlooking the Hudson River a few kilometers north of New York City.
+Armstrong arranged for the construction of a distinctive tower with three large cross-arms, located atop the Palisades in Alpine, New Jersey, overlooking the Hudson River a few kilometers north of New York City.
 On June 12, 1936, he was issued permission to operate an experimental station, with the call sign W2XMN, from the Alpine site.
 In 1938 this station was assigned to transmit on 42.8 MHz, which would be its primary frequency for the next ten years.
 (An additional temporary frequency assignment for 117.43 MHz was issued in 1941.)

 A 1939 article in Fortune magazine dramatically described the station as "When W2XMN, on 42.8 megacycles (approximately seven meters), opened fire in 1938, it was the last gun to crush even the most obdurate opposition."
 In 1948 testimony, Armstrong recapped the events as:

 1940 photograph of Armstrong's multi-tiered tower in Alpine, New Jersey.
 W2XMN's antenna, mounted between the top two tiers, is the vertical line at the far upper right.

 Back in the dark ages, when we had static, people said: "There isn't anything you can do about it; that is one of the impossible problems nobody can solve."
 They said that for 20 years, but eventually it was solved.

 Today we have staticless broadcasting.
 But, after it was invented, people said: "Well, that is very nice, but it is too late; the broadcasting system is all built up.
 You cannot put it into use."